Cliff Kushler

 Dr. Kushler co-founded Swype in 2002.
 Before founding Swype, Dr. Kushler was the VP of R&D at Tegic Communications/AOL Wireless.
-Tegic, which was also co-founded by Dr. Kushler, developed a very successful text input method for cell phones called "T9" and was acquired by America On-line in 1999.
+Tegic, which was also co-founded by Dr. Kushler, developed a very successful text input method for cell phones called "T9" (later commonly referred to as "predictive texting") and was acquired by America On-line in 1999.
 T9 is now licensed on hundreds of millions of cell phones each year.
-Dr. Kushler holds 17 US patents, numerous foreign patents, as well as a large number of pending applications.
+Dr. Kushler holds 25 US patents, numerous foreign patents, as well as being a named inventor on 184 other US patents.
 He has an MS in computer science from Michigan State University, and a PhD in engineering from the University of Tokyo.
-He also speaks Japanese fluently.
+He also speaks Japanese fluently and holds black belts in Shorin Ryu karate and Hakko Denshin Ryu ju-jutsu.